What Are the Different Types of Brochures? And How to Set Pages on the Artboard in Adobe Illustrator

 Quarter Fold / French Fold

-A quarter fold, also called a French fold, involves folding the sheet in half horizontally and then vertically, creating four equal sections.
-This style is ideal for maps, event programs, or compact product lists.
-Its simple design ensures easy unfolding and refolding for practical use.
+Also known as the French fold, the quarter fold involves folding a sheet in half horizontally and then vertically, creating four equal sections.
+This simple yet practical design is often used for maps, event programs, or compact product lists.
+It unfolds easily and refolds just as smoothly.

 Contact Us: